AnishaRan/AnishaRan/README.md

 -->

-I am currently a sophomore studying Computer Science at the University of Central Florida.
+I am currently a junior studying Computer Science at the University of Central Florida.
 In my freetime, I enjoy playing musical instruments and programming!

 [My LinkedIn](https://www.linkedin.com/in/anisha-ranjan)